protocolguild/documentation/docs/4-roles-expectations.md

 - Helping with comms
 - Outreach and awareness to potential/existing sponsors

-### 4.12 Curators
+### 4.22 Curators

-Curators are members of the guild who maintain the list and weights of eligible members.
+Curators are members of the Guild who maintain the list and weights of eligible members.

 #### Qualifications